We’ve been there before—

 2. Expand your education, skills, and hobbies and interests sections

 You develop transferable skills when you apply yourself to any task, not just through work experience.
-Add a short bulleted list to relevant education, skills, and hobbies entries outlining what you achieved in those areas.
+Add a short bulleted list to your relevant education, skills, and hobbies entries outlining what you achieved in those areas.

 What are some common mistakes to avoid when writing a CV with no experience?